AbhishekPratap05/react-webiste-styled-components/README.md

 - React Router to navigate between sections 🔗.
 - Responsive design 📱.
 - Data file to edit all the content and look at one place 📝.

+>Note to change/edit website:
+> - To change website name and footer details edit WebsiteData.ts
+> - To add more sections to the home edit Data.ts in Pages/Homepage.
+> - To add more routing (Pages) like **About Us** add folder in pages similar to HomePage and copy paste the content for it(both Data file and component file).
+Later edit the App.tsx by following the instructions provided there. *will try to improve this to make is more hassle free*
+> - To edit the footer URL and add/remove social media links go to Footer.tsx and change/edit the footerLinks object, and for social media directly add to the link at the bottom of the page.

 ## Available Scripts

 In the project directory, you can run: